scratcharchive/mountainsort_examples/docs/source/index.rst

 * from the web interface (cloud computing)
 * as a standalone program

 Below, we will describe installation as a plugin to ML (recommended), and the remarks below will indicate how it could be used as a standalone program.
+Documentation about using the web framework will come soon.

 Supported operating systems
 ---------------------------